capythulhu/nyancat/README.md

 Where `0` is the classical register id that you want to reference.

-### Quantum Pointer

-A quantum pointer is an unsigned integer that **represents an address of a quantum register.** If your driver has only 3 quantum registers, an execution error will be thrown if it finds a quantum pointer outside the range "0" - "2".

-You can represent a quantum pointer in nyancat code like this:

-`0?`

-Where `0` is the quantum register id that you want to reference.

 ### Reserved Pointer

 A reserved (classical) pointer is an unsigned integer that **represents an address of a reserved classical register.** As mentioned early, you can always know how many reserved registers will be allocated on your driver by using the constant `RESERVED_REGS` on your C code.
 If your driver has only 2 allocated reserved registers, trying to run an algorithm that has a reserved pointer that isn't "0" or "1" will fail.